Thursday, September 27, 2012

 Retail Bluz Part 6 - The Staff of Life Edition

 By far, the most daunting task for me as a retail manager was staffing.
-It was a real jolt, going from just another schlub with a key, to the guy that interviews, hires, and fires.
-It was a major step up in size of Big Boy Pants.
+It was a real jolt, going from just another schlub with a key to the guy who interviews, hires, and fires.
+It was a major step up in the size of Big Boy Pants.
 As I've mentioned, your staff can make you or break you.
 And I probably made every mistake there was because I got broken a lot.

 Sometimes I think that’s the only reason retail managers are necessary… to be convenient receptacles for blame.